biosimulations/biosimulations/docs/index.md

 * **Transparent simulation.** By building upon BioSimulators, the COMBINE/OMEX archive format, KiSAO, and SED-ML, the details of each simulation experiment are fully transparent.
 This makes it easy for investigators to understand and reproduce simulation experiments.
 * **Seamless integration with model development.** BioSimulations executes simulations using BioSimulators.
 This makes it easy for investigators to continue to work with models beyond BioSimulations using the same containerized simulation tools used by BioSimulations.
 Similarly, authors can use these same tools prior to publishing models to BioSimulations.
 This avoids duplicate effort and makes it easy for investigators to debug problems.

-## Supported Modeling Methods
+## Supported modeling methods

-Currently BioSimulations can simulate constraint-based (Flux Balance Analysis (FBA) and Resource Balance Analysis (RBA)), continuous kinetic (ordinary differential equations (ODE) and differential-algebraic equations (DAE)), discrete kinetic (e.g., Stochastic Simulation Algorithms (SSA)), logical, spatial, particle-based and hybrid models that are described in using several languages including the [BioNetGen Language (BNGL)](https://bionetgen.org), [CellML](https://cellml.org), the [GINsim](http://ginsim.org/) Markup Language, [NeuroML](https://neuroml.org/)/[Low Entropy Model Specification Langauge (LEMS)](https://lems.github.io/LEMS/), the [RBA XML format](https://sysbioinra.github.io/RBApy/), the [Systems Biology Markup Language (SBML)](https://sbml.org) including the Flux Balance Constraints and Qualitative Modeling Packages, the [Smoldyn](http://www.smoldyn.org/) simulation configuration format, and the XPP [ODE](http://www.math.pitt.edu/~bard/xpp/help/xppodes.html) format.
+Currently BioSimulations can simulate constraint-based (Flux Balance Analysis (FBA) and Resource Balance Analysis (RBA)), continuous kinetic (ordinary differential equations (ODE) and differential-algebraic equations (DAE)), discrete kinetic (e.g., Stochastic Simulation Algorithms (SSA)), logical, spatial, particle-based and hybrid models that are described in using several languages including the [BioNetGen Language (BNGL)](https://bionetgen.org), [CellML](https://cellml.org), the [GINsim](http://ginsim.org/) Markup Language, [NeuroML](https://neuroml.org/)/[Low Entropy Model Specification Langauge (LEMS)](https://lems.github.io/LEMS/), the [RBA XML format](https://sysbioinra.github.io/RBApy/), the [Systems Biology Markup Language (SBML)](https://sbml.org) including the Flux Balance Constraints and Qualitative Models Packages, the [Smoldyn](http://www.smoldyn.org/) simulation configuration format, and the XPP [ODE](http://www.math.pitt.edu/~bard/xpp/help/xppodes.html) format.
 Currently Biosimulations supports over 60 simulation algorithm algorithms with over 20 simulation tools.
 More information about the available simulation methods is available at [BioSimulators](https://biosimulators.org).

 Importantly, BioSimulations is extensible to additional modeling frameworks, model formats, simulation algorithms, and simulation tools.
 The community can extend BioSimulations' capabilities by contributing simulation tools to [BioSimulators](https://biosimulators.org).
 More information, tutorials, and examples are example from BioSimulators.